 Finally, topic categories apply only to datasets and dataset series.
 Topic category and keyword in datasets and dataset series

-As far as dataset and dataset series metadata are concerned, in both DCAT and DCAT-AP, a distinction is made only between free keywords and keywords from controlled vocabularies, associated with a URI.
+As far as dataset metadata are concerned, in both DCAT and DCAT-AP, a distinction is made only between free keywords and keywords from controlled vocabularies, associated with a URI.
 For the former, dcat:keyword is used, whereas for the latter dcat:theme (which is a sub-property of dct:subject).
 Since the INSPIRE Registry operates URI registers for topic categories and INSPIRE spatial data themes, and in order to keep the distinction existing in INSPIRE between topic categories and keywords, the proposal is as follows:

-Topic category is mapped to dct:subject, and expressed by the corresponding URIs minted for the ISO code list in the INSPIRE Registry.
+Topic category is mapped to dct:subject, and expressed by the corresponding URIs minted for the ISO code list in the INSPIRE Registry: http://inspire.ec.europa.eu/metadata-codelist/TopicCategory